kanboard/kanboard/doc/sharing-projects.markdown

 By default, boards are private but it's possible to make a board public.

-A public board can't be modified, it's a **read-only access**.
+A public board **cannot be modified, it's a read-only access**.
-This access is protected by a random token, only people who have the right token can see the board.
+This access is protected by a random token, only people who have the right url can see the board.

 Public boards are automatically refreshed every 60 seconds.
 Task details are also available in read-only.